vagnercds1/take-home-test/README.md

 For security, I developed a new JWT-based authentication service, designed to run in a separate container, enabling individual scalability and enhanced protection against login-related attacks.

-Unfortunately, due to time constraints, I wasn't able to integrate the frontend or create a full Docker Compose setup with the three applications: Frontend, LoanWebApi, and LoginApi.

-During development, I saw the need to review some Entity Framework Core concepts and studied them in order to implement the data layer successfully.
+During development, I saw the need to review some Entity Framework Core concepts, Angular JS basic concepts and Docker-Compose.